willuhmjs/website/src/content/experience/lhs.md

 dateEnd: "06/01/2024"
 isSchool: true
 ---
-* Learned about the foundations of technology, computer information systems, and cybersecurity software operations as a student of the Landstown High School Governor's STEM Academy.
+* Learned about the foundations of technology, computer information systems, and cybersecurity software operations as a student of the Governor's STEM Academy.